 On this page

-If you run a hotel or catering establishment in the Netherlands and serve alcohol, you need an alcohol licence (Licencing and Catering Act, Drank- en horecavergunning), issued by your municipal authority.
-Your establishment must fulfil a number of layout requirements.
+If you run a hotel or catering establishment in the Netherlands and serve alcohol, you need an alcohol licence under the Alcohol Act (Drank- en horecavergunning) issued by your municipal authority.

 Staff requirements for serving alcohol

 If you serve beer, wine, port, sherry or strong drinks, your staff members must be 16 years or older.
 Bartenders younger than 18 years may sell alcohol, but they are not allowed to drink it.

 There should always be a manager in your business of at least 21 years old.
 They must hold an SVH Declaration of Social Hygiene (SVH Verklaring Sociale hygiëne) or a Declaration of Professional Competence (Verklaring Vakbewaamheid).
 You can check this in SVH's Social Hygiene Register (in Dutch).